josercruz01/hsoptions/README.md

 =====

 Creates a flag configuration that will define a default value for a flag based on a condition.
-This condition is a function that takes in the current `FlagResults` and returns `True` or `False`.
+This condition is a function that takes in the current `FlagResults` and returns `Nothing` if the there is no default value or the default value (`Just`) if there is one.

-If the function returns `True`, and the user did not send the flag in the input stream, then the default value associated with this function is used as the default value for the flag.
+If the function returns a value, and the user did not send the flag in the input stream, then the default value associated with this function is used as the default value for the flag.

 The dependent default value is configured by using the `defaultIf` function.
-It takes as arguments the default value and the `predicate function` that serves as the condition.
+It takes as arguments the `default value getter function` that given the `FlagResults` tries to return a default value.

-If multiple dependent default values are configured for a single flag then the first one that it's predicate returns `True` is used.

 Example: